 "We didn't even look at any other options," said Becca.
 "How could you go wrong with someone credited as the pioneer of bariatric surgery?
 That's a pretty prestigious reputation to compete with."

 "Originally, I was hell-bent on gastric bypass," said Becca.
 "But after research, I came to a different conclusion.
-Through Lap Band surgery, the size of the stomach is reduced, so it won't need so much food to be sustained.
+Through Adjustable Band surgery, the size of the stomach is reduced, so it won't need so much food to be sustained.
 We can consume the healthy foods we want, in smaller portions, on a regular basis and maintain our target weights.
 We won't have to starve myself to feel satisfied."